fenago/apache-solr/lab_guides/Lab_8.md

 system.
 If it does not do so, kindly download the latest version of OpenSSL for your operating system and then install it.

-We will also make use of JDK\'s keytool for generating self-signed certificates.
+We will also make use of JDK's keytool for generating self-signed certificates.

 ### Generating a key and self-signed certificate
 JDK provides the `keytool` command to create self-signed certificates.
 What we will first do is create a keystore using the following command: